 Coordinators are available to support students through each of these steps.
 Students who have questions or concerns about their accommodations or interactions with their instructors can contact their Coordinator via email or phone or during Office Hours.

 - Instructors are under no obligation to provide accommodations for a student who does not provide an Accommodation Letter from D&A

 - If a student needs to request a modification of accommodations, the student should contact their Coordinator to discuss the change.

 - Accommodations go into effect once the Accommodation Letter has been delivered and discussed with instructors; accommodations are not retroactive.

-Delivering Your Accommodation Letters
+Discussing Your Accommodation Letters with your Instructors

 Instructors play an important role in the accommodation process, which starts when they are notified via email of a student’s Accommodation Letter.
 Providing accommodations is part of their job, just like teaching class and grading assignments.
 Most instructors are committed to supporting students in being successful in their course so they want to discuss accommodations early in the semester.
 Discussing your Accommodation Letter allows instructors to understand how to make their course accessible for you and helps you understand how each accommodation will be provided within each specific course.